 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-A range of foods and drinks can make good alternatives to caffeinated products for those looking to reduce their intake of this stimulant.
+A range of foods and drinks — such as chicory root coffee, rooibos tea, smoothies, and carob — can make good alternatives to caffeinated products for those wishing to reduce their caffeine intake.

 Caffeine occurs naturally in many plants, including coffee beans, tea leaves, and cocoa beans.
 It is also an additive in certain foods and medications because it both enhances flavor and has a stimulating effect on the brain.